Abu Dhabi's ADQ leads consortium to buy a stake in Israel's Phoenix Group

 ($1 = 3.4034 shekels)

-(Reporting by Hadeel Al Sayegh and Steven Scheer, Editing by Louise Heavens)
+(Reporting by Hadeel Al Sayegh and Steven Scheer, Editing by Louise Heavens and David Evans)

 ((Hadeel.AlSayegh@thomsonreuters.com; +971566883310;))